Zimbabwe's new leader: Emmerson Mnangagwa prepares to take power

 While the incoming leader isn't expected to represent a significant shift in the country's politics, ordinary Zimbabweans are thrilled that Mugabe has been removed.

-The 93-year-old, until recently the world's longest-serving head of state, was once a freedom fighter who ushered in Zimbabwe's independence from the UK almost four decades ago but has since presided over mass alleged human rights violations and ruinous economic policies.
+The 93-year-old, until recently one of the world's longest-serving head of state, was once a freedom fighter who ushered in Zimbabwe's independence from the UK almost four decades ago.
+He has since presided over mass alleged human rights violations and ruinous economic policies.

 Doubts, expectations